 In the age of terrorism I would try to avoid hanging out in big crowds while traveling here, but again, that’s a basic safety tip that goes for just about anywhere nowadays.

-Personally, I would rate Jordan much safer than Egypt.
-But I survived and enjoyed both! 🙂
+Personally, I would rate Jordan much safer than Egypt, for example.